zavvdev/nvim-setup/README.md

 2. Search in git files: `Leader s f g`.

-3. Search in files for current word under the cursor: `Leader s w`.
+3. Search for the word under the cursor in files: `Leader s w`.

 4. Search by grep: `Leader s g`.